Cuthmann of Steyning: Travels to Steyning

-Whatever date is ascribed to Cuthmann, this church was in existence by 857, when King Æthelwulf of Wessex, the father of Alfred the Great, was buried there.
+Whatever date is ascribed to Cuthmann, this church was in existence by 858, when, according to the Annals of St Neots, Æthelwulf, King of Wessex, the father of Alfred the Great, was buried there.

 Other legends

 According to one legend, Chanctonbury Ring near Steyning was created by the Devil who became so angry at the conversion of England thanks to 'apostles' like Cuthmann that he decided to dig a channel by night to let in the sea and drown the Christians of Sussex.
 Fortunately, Cuthmann found out the Devil's plan and tricked him by holding a candle behind a sieve and knocking the local cock off its perch.
-When the Devil saw the light and heard the cock crow, he fled the scene, leaving his great plan unfinished and giving us a complex of hills (the mounds of earth from his digging), including Chanctonbury Ring and the nearby ‘Devil's Dyke.’
+When the Devil saw the light and heard the cock crow, he fled the scene, leaving his great plan unfinished and giving us a complex of hills (the mounds of earth from his digging), including Chanctonbury Ring and the nearby ‘Devil's Dyke’.

 According to another, whilst he was a shepherd, one day he drew a line around his sheep with his staff so that he could get away to collect food.
 On his return, he found that the flock had not left the invisible boundary.
-This miracle may have taken place in a field near Chidham, which for centuries was known as ‘St Cuthman’s Field’ or ‘St Cuthman’s Dell.’
-It was said that a large stone in the field, ‘on which the holy shepherd was in the habit of sitting,’ held miraculous properties.
+This miracle may have taken place in a field near Chidham, which for centuries was known as ‘St Cuthman’s Field’ or ‘St Cuthman’s Dell’.
+It was said that a large stone in the field, "on which the holy shepherd was in the habit of sitting", held miraculous properties.